grew-nlp/grew_doc/content/usage/cli.md

  * If some corpus is updated, it is necessary to run again the compilation step.
  * Some patterns may take a long time to be searched in corpora.

+---
+# Compile

+For the Grew-match backend (`grew_match_back`) or for the command `grew count`, it is required to first compile corpora.
+For these two usages, sets of corpora are described in a [JSON file](../../doc/corpora).

+For compilation, the command is:

+`grew compile -i <corpora.json>`

+Note that this produces, for each corpus, a new file with the `.marshal` extension stored in the corpus directory.
+The `.marshal` file is computed only if the corpus has changed since the last compilation.

+---
+# Clean

+The commands below removes the `marshal` files produced by the `grew compile` command for the set of corpora described in the [JSON file](../../doc/corpora) `corpora.json`.

+`grew clean -i <corpora.json>`

+---
+# Paramaters

+This section describes a few command line arguments that are shared by several commands.

+## `-config`
+The config value can be: `ud`, `sud`, `sequoia` or `basic`.
+The default value is `ud`.

+This parameter modifies how CoNNL-U and GRS files are interpreted.
+More precisely, it controls:
+  * How edge labels are parsed (for instance, taking `@` extension into account in SUD).
+See [here](../../doc/graph#edges) for a detailled description about this.
+  * How features are stored in CoNLL-U (columns FEATS or columns MISC).
+See [here](../../doc/conllu#how-the-misc-field-is-handled-by-grew) for details.

+This parameter is used in the `transform`, `grep` and `count` modes.